Sorry, girl, but you missed out Well tough luck, that boy's mine now We are more than just good friends This is how the story ends

 - Any guy who marries Cordelia in Fire Emblem Awakening, since she has feelings for Prince Chrom for a long time and her romantic supports are, more often than not, about her trying to deal with it.
 And this certainly includes a male Player Character.

-- This may be the case in regards to Cordelia's best friend Sumia too, but it's less harped on since she does have a chance to be with Chrom if the player so desires.
+- This may be the case in regards to Cordelia's best friend Sumia too, but it's much less harped on since she does have a chance to be with Chrom if the player so desires.